heyjulieh/project-02-lifebetter/README.md

 * To run the test suite, may need to first run in terminal: gem install capybara:2.7.1 then in terminal run: rspec

+# DEVISE
+ ##### Devise is a popular authentication solution for Rails applications.
+It provides a full array of features, and can be configured to meet all, but the most unusual, requirements

+##### Devise gem helped in this project to get the sign up and login page autheticated.
+It added additional features such as "Forgot Password", "Resend Email" and "Delete Account" together with many more

+##### It also helped restrict certain actions as well.
+Devise can be customized as well.
+See below the code that helped our project with restrict access.

+class ApplicationController < ActionController::Base
+  protect_from_forgery with: :exception

+  before_action :configure_permitted_parameters, if: :devise_controller?

+  protected

+  def configure_permitted_parameters
+    # to allow custom fields to save on devise database
+    added_attrs = [:username, :email, :password, :password_confirmation, :remember_me, :first_name, :last_name, :birthday, :location, :avatar]
+    devise_parameter_sanitizer.permit :sign_up, keys: added_attrs
+    devise_parameter_sanitizer.permit :account_update, keys: added_attrs
+  end
+end

 # Acts_as_votable Gem

 ##### We started off with thumbs_up for integrating our voting system but instead ended up using acts_as_votable gem which was   more simpler to integrate in our project.
 That also enabled us to use lesser code to get a similar functionality as           thumbs_up.